 - Be Nice To Everyone: People can leave reviews with the push of a button.
 Being a jerk can get you some seriously bad reviews.
 On the other hand, being helpful and polite can help you get positive reviews.
 More on this later.

 - Don’t just contact leads once.
-Sometimes the inclinication is not to “bug” leads.
+Sometimes, the inclination is not to “bug” leads.
 The truth is they contacted you.
-They thought they needed to talk to you in a very important moment.
-Don’t let that fade away and lose a great case just due to lack of follow up.
+They thought they needed to talk to you at a very important moment.
+Don’t let that fade away and lose a great case just due to lack of follow-up.

 16 Proven Tactics for Generating New Personal Injury Cases, Online and Offline